Variational Principles in Fang Uniform Spaces: Countable maximal statements

 \bprop Suppose that the conv-Cauchy structure $(\calc,\calh)$ is such that (b09)-(b11) hold.
 Then, conclusion in BB is retainable. \eprop

-The proof is immediate (via Proposition \ref{p2}); just note that (b09)-(b11) imply (b02).
-Hence, Proposition \ref{p3} is deductible from the quoted result.
-But, the reciprocal deduction is also possible.
-To verify this, it will suffice taking the (sequential) convergence structure over $(M,\le)$ as the {\it bounded from above} property $\calb$ [introduced as: $x_n \Btends x$\ iff $x_n\le x$, for all $n$]; and the (sequential) Cauchy structure on $(M.\le)$ be identical with $\cals_\calb(M,\le)$; we do not give details. \sk
+The proof is immediate ({\it via} BB); just note that (b09)-(b11) imply (b02).
+Hence, Proposition \ref{p3} is deductible from BB.
+The reciprocal deduction is also possible.
+To verify this, it is enough to take the convergence structure over $(M,\le)$ as the {\it bounded from above} property $\calb$ [introduced as: $x_n \Btends x$\ iff $x_n\le x$, for all $n$]; and the Cauchy structure on $(M.\le)$ be identical with $\cals_\calb(M,\le)$. \sk